rajanadar/VaultSharp/index.md

 // any operations done using the vaultClient will use the
 // vault token/policies mapped to the app role and secret id.
 ```

 #### AWS Auth Method

+AWS Auth method has 2 flavors.
+An EC2 way and an IAM way.
+Here are examples for both.

 ##### AWS Auth Method - EC2

 ```cs
 // setup the AWS-EC2 based auth to get the right token.

 IAuthMethodInfo authMethod = new EC2AWSAuthMethodInfo(pkcs7, null, null, nonce, roleName);